 As an additional incentive for writing reviews, e-commerce businesses can enter reviewers in a contest or sweepstakes.

 Contests can be as straightforward or as elaborate as a company desires.
 Some significant companies may offer a $1,000 shopping spree or an all-expenses-paid trip to an exotic location.
-Still, smaller businesses will likely find that drawing a free item or gift card is just as appealing.
+Still, smaller businesses will likely find that drawing a free item or gift card with a custom certificate is just as appealing.

 Nordstrom, for example, ran a promotion in which customers could enter sweepstakes in exchange for a review.
 Like all ethical and legal incentives, Nordstrom makes it clear that an incentive was offered in exchange for this review.